deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 Mason was in a bad way.
 One of his eyes was already swelling up, his knuckles were cut and bleeding and it looked like Mitch had nearly succeeded in biting one of his ears off.
 He stood breathing heavily for a second and gave Dog a disbelieving stare.

-“...You gonna go crazy too, Brother?”
+“...You gonna go crazy too, brother?”
 Dog asked him.

 “The *fuck* was that?”
 Mason asked, rhetorically.
 He reached down and helped Dog up.